Taxi dancer: History

 Taxi dancing traces its origins to the Barbary Coast district of San Francisco which evolved from the California Gold Rush of 1849.
-In its heyday the Barbary Coast was an economically thriving place of mostly men that was frequented by gold prospectors and sailors from all over the world.
+In its heyday the Barbary Coast was an economically thriving district, inhabited mostly by men, that was frequented by gold prospectors and sailors from all over the world.
 That district created a unique form of dance hall called the Barbary Coast dance hall, also known as the Forty-Nine ['49] dance hall.
 Within a Barbary Coast dance hall female employees danced with male patrons, and earned their living from commissions paid for by the drinks they could encourage their male dance partners to buy.

 Still later after the San Francisco Earthquake of 1906 and during early days of jazz music, a new entertainment district developed in San Francisco and was nicknamed Terrific Street.
-And within that district an innovative dance hall, The So Different Club, implemented a system where customers could buy a token which entitled them to one dance with a female employee.
-Since dancing had become a popular pastime, many of the So Different Club's patrons went here to see and learn the latest new dances.
+And within that district an innovative dance hall, The So Different Club, implemented a system in which customers could buy a token which entitled them to one dance with a female employee.
+Since dancing had become a popular pastime, many of the So Different Club's patrons went there to see and learn the latest new dances.

 In 1913, San Francisco enacted a law against dancing in any café or saloon where alcohol was served.
 The closure of the dance halls on Terrific Street fostered a new kind of pay-to-dance scheme, called a closed dance hall, which did not serve alcohol.
-That name was derived from the fact that female customers were not allowed—the only women permitted in these halls were the female employees.
-The closed dance hall introduced the ticket-a-dance system which became the centerpiece of the taxi-dance hall business model.
-A taxi dancer earned her income from the tickets she traded for dances.
+The name was derived from the fact that female customers were not allowed; the only women permitted in these venues were female employees.
+The closed dance hall introduced the ticket-a-dance system, which became the centerpiece of the taxi-dance-hall business model.
+A taxi dancer earned her income from the tickets she received for dances.

-Taxi dancing then spread to Chicago where dance academies, which were struggling to survive, began to adopt the ticket-a-dance system for their students.
+Taxi dancing then spread to Chicago, where dance academies, which were struggling to survive, began to adopt the ticket-a-dance system for their students.
 The first instance of the ticket-a-dance system in Chicago occurred at Mader-Johnson Dance Studios.
 The dance studio's owner, Godfrey Johnson, describes his innovation:

 This system was so popular at dance academies that the taxi-dance system quickly spread to an increasing number of non-instructional dance halls.

 Taxi dancers typically received half of the ticket price as wages and the other half paid for the orchestra, dance hall, and operating expenses.
-Although they only worked a few hours a night, they frequently made two to three times the salary of a woman working in a factory or a store.
+Although they worked only a few hours a night, they frequently made two to three times the salary of a woman working in a factory or a store.
 At that time, the taxi-dance hall surpassed the public ballroom in becoming the most popular place for urban dancing.